Table of Contents

 Now travellers can travel direct from the international airport of Sri Lanka (Bandaranayake international airport) to southern Sri Lankan beach cities such as Galle, Matara, Mirissa while bypassing the chaotic traffic in Colombo.
 It had been around 3 hours drive from the airport to Galle and about 4 hours drive to Matara and Mirissa.
 With the opening of the connecting part of southern expressway and airport highway now travellers can reach Galle in 1 hour 30 minutes, while it takes around 2 hours to reach Mirissa and Matara.

-Southern Sri Lanka tour
+Southern Sri Lanka tour itinerary

 - Highlights- Yala national park, Galle fort, pinnawala elephant orphanage, Spice garden, Tooth relic temple, Tea factory and plantation, Bentota beach, Galle, Madu River Estuary, Sea Turtle Conservation Center